-1.6.1.7 BOARD COMMITTEE ON AUDIT
+1.5.1.7 BOARD COMMITTEE ON AUDIT AND FINANCE

 This committee is a standing committee of the Board of Trustees.
 Its primary responsibility is to provide oversight of the university's financial practices, internal controls, financial management, and standards of conduct.

-- 1. Status: A committee of the Board of Trustees. - 2.
-Accountability: To the Board of Trustees. - 3.
-Composition: Board Members as appointed by the Board; Board Chairperson (ex officio); President (ex officio; non-voting); Vice President and Chief Financial Officer (non-voting). - 4.
-Chairperson: Board members as appointed by the Board. - 5.
-Duties: To review and understand the university's financial statements; to assure the Board that the statements accurately reflect the university's financial condition; to determine the adequacy of the financial controls surrounding financial information systems; to ensure adherence to the university's conflict of interest policy; to receive (through its chairperson) confidential reports of possible fraud; and to direct the engagement and activities of the external auditors. - 6.
-Meeting: As determined by the committee; at least once before each meeting of the Board. - 7.
-Budget: Office of the Vice President and Chief Financial Officer.
+The committee's duties are to review and understand the university's financial statements; to assure the board that the statements accurately reflect the university's financial condition; to determine the adequacy of the financial controls surrounding financial information systems; to ensure adherence to the university's conflict of interest policy; to receive (through its chairperson) confidential reports of possible fraud; and to direct the engagement and activities of the external auditors.

-1.6.1.8 BOARD COMMITTEE ON TRUSTEES
+1.5.1.8 BOARD COMMITTEE ON TRUSTEES

 This committee is a standing committee of the Board of Trustees.
-It advises the Board on matters related to the selection of new trustees.
+It advises the board on matters related to the selection of new trustees.
+The committee's duties are to advise the board on matters related to the identification and selection of new trustees, to conduct periodic self-evaluations of the board, and to facilitate board retreats.